ajdavis/motor-blog/README.md

 Plain inline code is surrounded by backticks (``).
 Syntax-highlighted code is indented with four spaces, and the first line is like:

-        ::: lang="python" highlight="4,5,6"
+        ::: lang="py" highlight="4,5,6"

 ... to specify the language syntax and which lines to highlight in yellow.
+The list of languages is whatever [Pygments](http://pygments.org/languages/) supports, including the following of interest to Python coders like me: `py`, `py3`, `pytb` and `py3tb` for tracebacks, and `pycon` for console sessions.

 # Customization